 |Campus Housing (standard rate)1||$6,150||6,000|

 In addition to these direct costs, your initial bill will include the cost of the College’s health insurance plan.
 The cost for the 2023-2024 year is $2025 for coverage from August to August.
-The 2022-2023 insurance waiver - completed online - will be available in mid-June.
+The 2023-2024 insurance waiver - completed online - is available here.

 While “Indirect Costs” will not appear on your bill, you should prepare for them; and though your cost may differ significantly, this is what we suggest you consider budgeting: